shoji9x9/Fashion-MNIST-By-CNN/README.md

 This dataset can be found [here](https://github.com/zalandoresearch/fashion-mnist).

 # Model
-4 Layer CNN with Maxpooling, Batch Normalization and Dropout.
+4 Layer CNN with Max Pooling, Batch Normalization and Dropout.

 # Accuracy
 91.3% after training in 10 epochs.